Caodaism: Worship rituals and festivals

 There are also differences between monthly rituals, and anniversary ones.

-Ceremonial prescriptions such as actions, dress and music were organized in detail by God the Father.
-These include ceremonies for initiations, marriages and funerals.
-Particular attention is paid to death, and it has been revealed to the religion how the soul journeys towards heaven and how, on earth, co-religionists can pray for souls to help them on their way.
+The Holy Banquet

+Hội Yến Diêu Trì or the Holy Banquet for Great Mother and the Nine Goddesses is the most important festival of the Cao Dai community.
+It is annually held in Tây Ninh Holy See on the 15th of the eighth lunar month.
+This coincides with the Tết Trung Thu in Vietnam.
+Most Caodaiists choose to go on a pilgrimage to Tay Ninh Holy Land on this day.

 Symbols

-Cao Đài temples and religious buildings host a rich array of symbols, all of which are instructed by either God the Father or Divine Beings.
+The Caodaism Holy See, Caodaism Temples, and religious buildings host a rich array of symbols, all of which are instructed by either God the Father or Divine Beings.
 No symbol is redundant, and none is meaningless.
 They each tell a different story that reveals the beliefs, values, cosmic secrets, prophecies, etc. When combined, they lay out the journey of the Tao throughout the history of mankind and the universe, as well as its way forward.

 The Divine Eye

 In spirit and in pictorial representation, the Eye serves to remind Cao Đài believers that the God witnesses everything, everywhere, constantly.
 At the Holy See, there are in total 50 Divine Eyes of five different shapes; each carrying a different meaning related to various spiritual aspects.
 The One on the globe shows the Supreme Being above the North Star in the Ursa Minor constellation.
 The One on the façade of the Holy See has 35 rays of light which represent the three major religions and five main religious doctrines of the world.
 At the local Cao Đài Temples, the Divine Eye has 16 rays of light emanating from it.
 Nine radiate upward representing the nine levels of heaven, and seven radiating downward representing the seven emotions, which believers must control.